ethereum-attestation-service/eas-sdk/README.md

 const offchainAttestation = await offchain.signOffchainAttestation(
   {
     recipient: '0xFD50b031E778fAb33DfD2Fc3Ca66a1EeF0652165',
-    expirationTime: 0n, // Unix timestamp of when attestation expires.
-(0 for no expiration)
+    expirationTime: 0n, // Unix timestamp of when attestation expires (0 for no expiration)
     time: BigInt(Math.floor(Date.now() / 1000)), // Unix timestamp of current time
     revocable: true, // Be aware that if your schema is not revocable, this MUST be false
     schema: '0xb16fa048b0d597f5a821747eba64efa4762ee5143e9a80600d0005386edfc995',